Quarterly cost: £150

 Penalties are assessed as a number of places lost rather than a fixed points penalty.
 This will be implemented by actually moving the driver down the finishing order, shuffling other drivers up (much the same as a time penalty in real world motorsport).

-Only incidents reported by drivers are assured of a moderator's attention.
-Resets and pit stops will in all cases be checked.
+Only incidents reported by drivers are assured of a moderator's attention but resets will always be checked.

 Definitions